eaudeweb/alpine-meetings-registration-tool/README.md

 # alpine-meetings-registration-tool

-meetings-registration-tool originaly by `EDW  using python:2.7-slim Image`. `I took  and customized it to work on` `Alpine Linux `
+meetings-registration-tool originaly by `Cornel Nitu  using python:2.7-slim Image`. `I took  and customized it to work on` `Alpine Linux `
 ```
 git status
 #       modified:   Dockerfile